seamoon76/cpp2llvm/README.md

 Qi Ma ; Xinran Yu ;Junyu  Xu

-## Description of topic selection
+## Introduction

-Source language C++, target language LLVM IR, using python-lex-yacc.
-Only part of the syntax of C++ is implemented.
+This is a compiler from cpp to llvm intermediate representation using python-lex-yacc.
+Only part of the cpp syntax is implemented.

 ## Configuration Environment

 Both are encoded in UTF-8.
 If you only want to generate IR and not run IR, skip the "Method 1" section and see the configuration environment method (2)

-### method 1
+### Method 1

 OS: ubuntu 20.04